01 of 09

 A Great Guest Bedroom

 A finished basement can be a great place to host overnight guests when you're lacking in spare bedrooms.
-And with a bedroom like this one from dimplesonmywhat, your guests will be thrilled to spend the night in the basement.
-We love this cozy den with enough natural light to get ready in the morning and enough charm to make any guest want to become a permanent resident.Continue to 14 of 15 below.
+And with a bedroom like this one from dimplesonmywhat on Instagram, your guests will be thrilled to spend the night in the basement.
+We love this cozy den with enough natural light to get ready in the morning and enough charm to make any guest want to become a permanent resident.Continue to 9 of 9 below.

 A Game Room for the Whole Family